b-gonzalez/Fluent-VBA/README.md

 You can have code that reads more naturally like so:

+    Option Explicit

     Sub FluentUnitTestExample
-        Dim Result as IFluent
+        Dim Result As IFluent
+        Dim returnedResult As Variant

+        '//arrange
-        Set Result = new cFluent
+        Set Result = New cFluent
+        returnedResult = returnVal(5)

+        '//Act
-        Result.TestValue = ReturnsFive()
+        Result1.TestValue = returnedResult

+        '//Assert
-        Debug.Assert Result.Should.Be.EqualTo(5)
+        Debug.Assert Result1.Should.Be.EqualTo(5)
     End Sub

+    Public Function returnVal(value As Variant)
+        returnVal = value
+    End Function

-Or, arguably, even more naturally using the IFluentOf interface:
+Or, arguably, even more naturally using the IFluentOf interface like this:

+    Option Explicit

+    Sub FluentUnitTestExample2()
+        Dim Result As IFluentOf
+        Dim returnedResult As Variant

+        '//arrange
+        Set Result = New cFluent
+        returnedResult = returnVal(5)

+        '//Act
+        With Result2.Of(returnedResult).Should
+            '//Assert
+            Debug.Assert .Be.EqualTo(5) And .Be.LessThanOrEqualTo(5) And .Be.GreaterThanOrEqualTo(5)
+        End With
+    End Sub

+Or like this:

+    Option Explicit

-    Sub FluentUnitTestExample2
+    Sub FluentUnitTestExample3()
-        Dim Result as IFluentOf
+        Dim Result As IFluentOf
+        Dim returnedResult As Variant

+        '//arrange
-        Set Result = new cFluent
+        Set Result = New cFluent
+        returnedResult = returnVal(5)

+        '//Act & Assert
-        Debug.Assert Result.Of(ReturnsFive).Should.Be.EqualTo(5)
+        Debug.Assert Result2.Of(returnedResult).Should.Be.EqualTo(5)
     End Sub

 # Testing notes